maxstaf3/maxstaf3/README.md

 ### :fire: NODERUNNING [PORTFOLIO]

 A list of nodes in which I participated, or am still participating:<br>
+- :gem: SOLANA (This is the kind of project that can hook your heart and soul and enrich you.
+Unfortunately, such projects are very few and often you have to fight for them)
 - MASSA (At the moment the 14th stage is already underway and the team obviously will not stop there)
 - MASA FINANCE (Perhaps the most unpretentious project, which is simply pleasant to follow day after day)
 - MINIMA (A unique project that allows you to use your phone to control the node)